 I sold it and last year got the Lumix GX85 which seemed the ideal replacement.
 Incredibly – more focus problems.
 On my ride in India many photos were slightly out.
 The camera and lenses passed a focus test but would sometimes produce fuzzy photos.

 Seems a long road from the Canon EOS 650 to the Canon G1XMIII.
 This is a camera somewhat maligned online.
 Reviewers say not having a wide aperture who can it possible suit.
-But hang on, you get a Canon DLSR sensor and a Canon DSLR kit spec lens, a combo millions of people produce good results with, packed into a compact camera … but that’s no good?
+But you get a Canon DLSR sensor and a Canon DSLR kit spec lens, a combo used by millions, packed into a compact camera …

 Initial follow up.
-Well I am happy so far.
-I used it on my South Africa and Oman rides and the photos from those rides are excellent quality despite only shooting Jpeg as my post edit software had no lens correction for the camera.
-Now it hopefully does so I expect to see even more from it going into this year shooting raw format.
+I am reasonably happy so far.
+I used it on my South Africa and Oman rides and the photos from those rides are mostly excellent quality despite only shooting Jpeg as my post edit software had no lens correction for the camera.
+I expect to see even more from it going into this year shooting raw format.
+I am missing some of the creative modes from the Lumix cameras and how the HDR mode in those cameras make water blur like a slow shutter.